 Examples of PrepositionsIn the following sentences, examples of prepositions have been italicized.
 As you read, consider how using different prepositions or even different types of prepositions in place of the examples might change the relationship between the rest of the words in the sentence.

 - I prefer to read in the library.

-He climbed up the ladder to get into the attic.
+- He climbed up the ladder to get onto the roof.